The art of sewing

 14. Sewing is a good way to make thoughtful gifts for your family and friends

 Handmade gifts are always in fashion.
 Finding a gift that people will enjoy and use is not easy, but if you can sew, gift-giving possibilities become unlimited.
 A cell phone case, a doll for your daughter, a dress, a scarf – these are things you can learn to make, and things your family and friends will actually use.
 By varying the fabric, changing the applique, adding embroidery you can create gifts in a short period of time at a minimal cost.
 The joy of sewing may be enhanced when we see that our handmade gifts bring happiness to those around us.

 Leaning to sew is like learning a different language.
 You can’t wake up one morning suddenly knowing Russian; it takes time to study, practice and gain experience outside the classroom.

 So, I invite you to my blog about sewing.
 If you made it to the end of this post, you’re probably interested in learning to sew.
-Lol.
-I’ll teach you how to start, how to grow your skills, how to branch out and experiment with organic and natural fabrics, patterns, textures and shapes.
+I plan to teach you how to start, how to grow your skills, how to branch out and experiment with organic and natural fabrics, patterns, textures and shapes.
 You don’t need to make difficult patterns or to sew complicated wedding gowns from the beginning or ever ( even if at some point you will be able to ).
 A little goes a long way.
-Start small — for example , with a pretty pillow for your living room, or with a pencil skirt, or with a small black dress.
+Start small — for example , with a pretty wrist pincushion, or with an easy button embellishment, or with a simple spaghetti strap dress.
 I don’t want you to make something you can buy in any store.
 If you start sewing make something different, something nobody has and something that fits you or your home.
-Put your name on it with beads or embroidery, or make it from a fabric that means something to you.
 As long as you have fun doing it, you’ll know you’re making art.